-Even apart from the great thriller of the last ten laps was the 96th Indy 500 pretty good to look at: Numerous battles throughout the field (away from the two Lotus cars) was very closely.
+Even apart from the great thriller of the last ten laps the 96th Indy 500 was pretty good to look at: Numerous battles throughout the field (away from the two Lotus cars) was very close together.
 The slipstream battles reminiscent of the best times of the Handford device in the CART series, produced 35 lead changes - the most it has ever been in an Indy 500.
 Unfortunately, accidents do also reminded a little of the times of the Hanford device.
-As in the training, there were some turners at the output of the curves - which was quite uncharacteristic with the old car.
+As in the training, there were some turners at the output of the curves - which was still quite uncharacteristic with the old car.
 But above all, a serious crash between Mike Conway and Will Power showed that Dallara has not yet been the problem of the side contrasting cars all under control.
-On the racetrack announced the previously rather frustrated Dario Franchitti (along with Honda and Ganassi) strongly again back - even if he had to defend himself in the closing stages of many attack attempts.
+On the racetrack announced the previously rather frustrated Dario Franchitti (Ganassi and together with Honda) back strong back - even if he had to defend himself in the closing stages of many attack attempts.

 In the end it was a real Thriller: Two late caution periods ensured a massively together stunted field that in the final laps made on the hunt for the top two Ganassi cars.
 First mixed Ed Carpenter from the end of the field, take the top 10, then turned from the web.
 In the following restart it was Tony Kanaan, who overtook the leaders in an amazing maneuvers - but also the Brazilian was captured again soon.